 If you have chronic costochondritis, the pain may return — even with treatment — when you exercise or engage in certain activities.
 In these cases, you may need to seek long-term care to make sure that costochondritis doesn’t affect your quality of life and ability to take part in daily activities.

 Pains associated with costochondritis can indicate other issues.
-Chest pains can often mean that you’re having heart issues, so see your doctor right away when you feel pain in your chest to make sure that you’re not having a heart attack or pneumonia.
+Chest pains can often mean that you’re having heart issues, so see your doctor right away when you feel pain in your chest to make sure that you’re not having a heart attack or have pneumonia.